josephius/power/README.md

 * Betrayer (Defect when greater than half as strong and other player Cooperates, otherwise Tit-For-Tat)
 * Random (50% Cooperate, 50% Defect)
 * Sycophant (Defect when stronger, otherwise Cooperate)
+* Strategic Opportunist (Defect when stronger than strongest player in alliance, otherwise Tit-For-Tat)

 ## Scoring